 This is due to the bird’s digestive system.
 A chicken’s food is first saved in the crop, where it stores excess food.
 Then, the rice is put into the stomach, where it is digested with stomach acid.
 At this point, most of the rice is gone.
 If any rice is left over, it is down by the gizzard.
 However, there isn’t much rice left at this point to expand.
 Plus, rice has to be boiled to expand substantially—and your chicken’s stomach isn’t boiling.

-In other words, the rice is only an old wives’ tale.
+In other words, rice making birds explode is only an old wives’ tale.
 Your chickens will not explode or be otherwise harmed if they eat rice.
 It can be a suitable addition to any chicken’s diet thanks to its high protein and vitamin content.

 Can Chicken Eat Uncooked Rice?